What is a homeschool coach anyway?

 That does not mean sitting at a desk for hours each day.
 Instructional learning comes in many forms.

-Most states also require a yearly minimum days of instructional learning that must be met.
+Most states also require a yearly minimum of days of instructional learning that must be met.

 This is why it is critical to set the foundation of our coaching services with a solid foundation of understanding the homeschool laws for your state.